Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 What Is The Difference Between ADS And ADAS?

 Advanced Driver-Assistance Systems, or ADAS, are technological features that improve driver safety.
 Unlike ADS, these features still require human intervention.
-Sensors and cameras can detect nearby obstacles or driver errors and alert the driver.
+Sensors and cameras can detect nearby obstacles or driver errors, alerting the driver.
 If a sensor in an ADAS-equipped vehicle malfunctions, its specific function stops working.

 On the other hand, Automated Driving Systems, or ADS, are the highest level of driving automation.
-Vehicles equipped with ADS can perform all aspects of dynamic driving within their operational design domain (ODD) specific to the model, even in the absence of human intervention or supervision.
+Vehicles equipped with ADS can perform all aspects of dynamic driving within their operational design domain (ODD), which is specific to the model, even in the absence of human intervention or supervision.

 Should You Buy A Car With Advanced Safety Systems?